USDA-SCINet/scinet-site/sn_collections/_guides/slurm.md

     url: '#requesting-the-proper-number-of-nodes-and-cores'
   - title: Batch Mode
     url: '#batch-mode'
-    subnav:
-      - title: Serial Job
-        url: '#serial-job'
-      - title: Running a Simple OpenMP Job
-        url: '#running-a-simple-openmp-job'
-      - title: Parallel MPI Job
-        url: '#parallel-mpi-job'
   - title: Recurring Jobs - Scrontab
     url: '#recurring-jobs---scrontab'
-    subnav:
-      - title: Setup
-        url: '#setup'
-      - title: Basics
-        url: '#basics'
-      - title: Example Job
-        url: '#example-job'
-      - title: Helpful Links
-        url: '#helpful-links'
   - title: Useful SLURM Commands
     url: '#useful-slurm-commands'

 ---

+Ceres uses Simple Linux Utility for Resource Management (SLURM) to submit interactive and batch jobs to the compute nodes.
+Requested resources can be specified either within the job script or using options with the  `salloc`,  `srun`, or  `sbatch`  commands.<!--excerpt-->

-To provide better Ceres usage report all Ceres users have been assigned Slurm accounts based on their project groups.
-If you don't have a project, then your default and only Slurm account is sandbox.<!--excerpt--> If you have more than one project, then your default Slurm account is one of the project names.
+All users have been assigned Slurm accounts based on their project groups.
+If you don't have a project, then your default and only Slurm account is sandbox.
+If you have more than one project, then your default Slurm account is one of the project names.
 You can specify a different Slurm account when submitting a job by using “-A <account_name>” option on salloc/srun/sbatch command or adding “#SBATCH -A <account_name>” to the job script.

 To see all your Slurm accounts and your default account at any time, use “sacctmgr -Pns show user format=account,defaultaccount”

 You can change your default Slurm account running slurm-account-selector.sh on the login node.

+Users will run their applications on the cluster in either interactive mode or in batch mode.
+Interactive mode ( `salloc`  or  `srun`  command) is familiar to anyone using the command line: the user specifies an application by name and various arguments, hits Enter, and the application runs.
+However, in interactive mode on a cluster the user is automatically switched from using a login node to using a compute node.
+This keeps all the intense computation off the login nodes, so that login nodes can have all the resources necessary for managing the cluster.
+You should always use interactive mode when you are running your application but not using batch mode. **Please do not run your applications on the login nodes, use the interactive mode.**

+Interactive mode should only be used when interaction is required, for example when preparing or debugging a pipeline.
+Otherwise the batch mode should be used.
+Batch mode requires the user to write a short job script (see examples at section [Batch Mode]({{ site.baseurl }}/guides/use/slurm#batch-mode)) or use the [Ceres Job Script Generator]({{ site.baseurl }}/support/ceres-job-script).

 ## Interactive Mode